14 Home Coffee Bar Ideas That Turn Any Corner Into Your Own Café

 Slim Console Coffee Bar for Tight Walls

-A slim console along a hallway or behind a sofa can host a simple Home Coffee Bar without blocking movement.
+A slim console behind a sofa or along a dining-room wall can host a simple Home Coffee Bar without blocking traffic.

-Pick a table that is shallower than your regular counters and check that nearby doors and drawers still open fully.
+Choose a table that’s shallower than a standard counter and confirm nearby doors and drawers still open fully.

-Mount hooks or a rail above the console for cups and towels if you lack storage below.
+If you lack storage, add hooks or a rail above the console for mugs and towels.

 6. Shelf and Cube Coffee Bar for Small Apartments